operand/agency/README.md

 Durable session support will be included.
 Other forms of storage will be considered though it's not clear yet what that may look like.

-- **Starter Application**
+- **Gradio Application**
-The current demo application is only proof-of-concept quality.
-A modern application will be developed to replace the main demo and serve as a reference example that can be extended or modified.
+The current demo application uses a proof-of-concept quality Flask/React web app.
+A Gradio application will be developed to replace the Flask app and serve as a reference example that can be extended or modified.

 - **Decentralized Networking**
 An additional `Space` type using decentralized protocols, enabling the